holly1238/mobile-sp/source/backends/GPUiOS.rst

     - malamute, malemute, Alaskan malamute
     - Eskimo dog, husky

-You may notice that the results are slighly different from the `results <https://pytorch.org/mobile/ios/#install-libtorch-via-cocoapods>`_ we got from the CPU model as shown in the iOS tutorial.
-This is because by default Metal uses fp16 rather than fp32 to compute.
-The precision loss is expected.
+Notice that by default Metal uses fp16 rather than fp32 (default for CPU) to compute.
+A loss in precision is expected.

 Conclusion